kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome.md

   - Class 1: 3:30-5:00 pm GMT.
   - Class 2: 5:30-7:00 pm GMT.

 Office hours will be held 5-7pm on Thursdays.
-This is optional chances to get additional support from the instructor.
+This is an optional chance to get additional support from the instructor.

 <aside>